Atlas-OS/Atlas/playbook/Executables/AtlasModules/README.md

 # Sources

 Some of the Playbook contains binary executables.
-This file provides verification for those files, by listing the SHA256 hashes, sources, and when each was last verified/checked.
+This file lists their SHA256 hashes and sources so the shipped files can be verified reproducibly.
 Hashes are uppercase SHA256, as produced by `Get-FileHash` in PowerShell or `sha256sum` (uppercased) on Linux.

 **Completeness contract**: every binary file shipped under `playbook\Executables` (`.exe`, `.dll`, `.cab`, `.zip`) is listed here.
 Completeness and all hashes last cross-checked against disk on 7/10/2026.